cardano-foundation/CIPs/CIP-0030/README.md

 ### Address

-A string represnting an address in either bech32 format, or hex-encoded bytes.
+A string representing an address in either bech32 format, or hex-encoded bytes.
 All return types containing `Address` must return the bech32 format, but must accept either format for inputs.

 ### Bytes